krischer/seishub.plugins.how_to_extend_seishub/README.md

-# Template for new SeisHub plugins
+# Template for new SeisHub Plug-ins

 This repository contains a very simple but working SeisHub plug-in intended as a template for new SeisHub plug-ins.
 It is also a means of documenting how to extend SeisHub with your own functionality.

-## Tutorial for a new SeisHub plugin
+## Tutorial for a new SeisHub Plug-in

 This short tutorial will walk you through the steps of creating a simple SeisHub plug-in.
 In the course of the tutorial we will develop a simple plug-in